GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/06-communities/index.en.markdown

 ## Session 6 - Communities and cliques

-This session marks the last 'tools' session of the course and focuses on node-communities.
-Communities are basically groups of nodes in the network that are very densely connected with each other.
+This session marks the last 'tools' session of the course and focuses on node communities.
+Communities are groupings of nodes in the network that are very densely connected with each other.
 Detecting communities tells us something about the overall network structure.

 As always, we are working with the data set `den17`.
 We also install two packages in the beginning of our script.
 The `purrr` packages, which facilitates to work with lists, and the `RcolorBrewer` package, which contains a ready-to-use color palettes for creating beautiful graphics.
 After having loaded the packages, we can execute the usual functions to transform `den17` into a graph object.
 See the code-snippet below: